A Representation Theorem for Generic Line Arrangements with Global Cyclicity in the Plane: Introduction

+\begin{note} All lines not passing through the origin pass through two or three quadrants.
+They are oriented in the direction of the quadrants accordingly as \begin{itemize} \item $I\lra II,II\lra III,III\lra IV, IV\lra I$ if the line passes through only two quadrants. \item $I\lra II\lra III,II\lra III\lra IV,III\lra IV\lra I, IV \lra I \lra II$ if the line passes through the exactly three quadrants. \end{itemize} So the origin is always on the left side of the oriented line. \end{note}

-\begin{defn}[Cycle (Local Cycle) at infinity: An Element of the Symmetric Group] ~\\ Let $\mcl{L}_n^{\mbb{F}}$ be a line arrangement.
-Let $L$ be any line with slope different from that of the lines of the arrangement and not passing through origin.
-We assume that the line $L$ is generic to obtain the line arrangement \equ{\mcl{L}_n^{\mbb{F}}\cup \{L\}} and right side (non origin side) of the discrete half sides of $L$ is empty.
-Then the cycle at infinity is defined as the sequence of subscripts of the lines, a permutation \equ{(i_1i_2\ldots i_n)\in S_n} corresponding to the intersections of the lines in $\mcl{L}_n^{\mbb{F}}$ with $L$ in the direction of the orientation of $L$.
+Define the cycle at infinity as follows. \begin{defn}[Cycle at infinity: An Element of the Symmetric Group] ~\\ Let $\mbb{F}$ be an ordered field.
+Let $\mcl{L}_n^{\mbb{F}}=\{L_1,L_2,\ldots, L_n\}$ be a line arrangement with global cyclicity in this anti-clockwise cyclic order \equ{L_1\lra L_2 \lra \ldots \lra L_n \lra L_1.} Let $L$ be any line at infinity and not passing through origin which is oriented and right side (the non-origin side) of the discrete half sides of $L$ is empty, that is, does not contain any vertices of the line arrangement $\mcl{L}_n^{\mbb{F}}$.
+Then the cycle at infinity is defined as the sequence of subscripts of the lines, a permutation \equ{(i_1i_2\cdots i_n)\in S_n} corresponding to the intersections of the lines in $\mcl{L}_n^{\mbb{F}}$ with $L$ in the direction of the orientation of $L$. \end{defn}